Joanie Sommers: Career

 Concurrently, Oliver supported Sommers by starring her in his orchestra engagements at California venues Hollywood Palladium and The Chalet at Lake Arrowhead.

 Her 1960 debut single "One Boy" (from the musical Bye Bye Birdie) charted for three months, peaking at number 54 on the Billboard Top 100.
 Both "One Boy" and the flip side "I'll Never Be Free" were Billboard Spotlight Winners.
 A subsequent touring schedule included venues such as New York's Left Bank Club, Hollywood's Crescendo, Freddie's in Minneapolis, and The Cloister in Chicago, and appearances on the Jack Paar Show and Bobby Darin Special.

 In early 1960, Warner released Sommers' first LP, Positively the Most, which did not include the "One Boy" hit single.
 Later that year, Warner released the single "Ruby-Duby-Du", featuring a vocal version of the Tobin Mathews & Co. instrumental from the motion picture Key Witness.
 The record did not chart.

 In 1962, Sommers' single "Johnny Get Angry", released on Warner Bros.
 Records, reached number 7 on the Billboard Hot 100.
 It was held from the top of the charts by such hit songs as "Roses Are Red (My Love)" by Bobby Vinton, "I Can't Stop Loving You" by Ray Charles, and "Sealed With A Kiss" by Brian Hyland.
-Sommers' song "When the Boys Get Together" charted at #94 later the same year.
+Sommers' song "When the Boys Get Together" charted at number 94 later the same year.

 In a 2001 interview, Sommers commented on the legacy of her greatest hit: "Twenty albums with some of the greatest names in jazz and I'm eternally linked to 'Johnny Get Angry'".